huytd/til/machine-learning/tf-idf.md

 | lazy  | 1         |
 | dog   | 1         |

-But sometimes, there are words that make no sense but very frequently, like _"the"_, _"is"_, _"a"_,... and those words will lead to the incorrect result.
+But not all important words are frequently, like _"the"_, _"is"_, _"a"_,... they appears many times in the corpus.
 We need to have a factor to filter them.
 It is **inverse document frequency**

 **tf-idf** is the product of these two statistics.